 - Applied Linguistics and TEFL/TESL

 - English, English Grad, and English Undergrad

-Dr. Tatiana Nekrasova-Beker is currently teaching graduate courses in the TEFL/TESL program and working with INTO-CSU to help support international students as well as faculty and graduate teaching assistants working at INTO CSU.
+Dr. Tatiana Nekrasova-Beker is currently teaching graduate courses in the TEFL/TESL program and collaborating with INTO CSU to help support international students as well as faculty and graduate teaching assistants working at INTO CSU.
 Tatiana received both her M.A. and Ph.D. in Applied Linguistics from Georgia State University and Northern Arizona University, respectively.
-Her research interests include usage-based approaches to L2 acquisition, the role of formulaic language in fluency and syntactic development, interactionist approaches to SLA, project-based methods in L2 instruction, and ESP course design.
-When she is not working, Tatiana likes to travel (AKA attend conferences), go hiking with her husband Tony and their son Mikhael, and do yoga.
+Her research interests include usage-based approaches to L2 acquisition, the role of formulaic language in fluency and syntactic development, corpus-based analysis of discipline-specific discourse, project-based methods in L2 instruction, and ESP course design.
+When she is not working, Tatiana likes to travel (AKA attend professional conferences), explore beautiful Colorado, and paint.

 Nekrasova Beker, T. M. (accepted).
 Use of phrase-frames in L2 students’ oral production across proficiency sub-levels.
 In W. J. Crawford (Ed.), Multiple perspectives on learner interaction: The corpus of collaborative oral tasks.
 Mouton De Gruyter.